-Approved by the FDA in 2011, Xarelto is used to reduce the risk of deep vein thrombosis (DVT), pulmonary embolism (PE), and blood clots.
+Xarelto came on the market in 2011.
+Patients use the anticoagulant to reduce the risk of deep vein thrombosis (DVT), pulmonary embolism (PE), and blood clots.
 Manufacturers Bayer and Janssen promote the drug has the gold standard for anticoagulants.
 However, it may be more dangerous than other medications on the market since there is no antidote.

 No Way to Stop Xarelto’s Bleeding

 By stopping the blood from clotting, blood-thinners can prevent blood clots in people suffering from conditions such as atrial fibrillation.
 Due to the risk of unstoppable bleeding, researchers developed an “antidote” to stop this effect in the case of emergency in users of warfarin, the most popular anticoagulant for decades.

 Xarelto users aren’t so lucky.
 There is no antidote to reverse the anti-clotting effect of Xarelto in an emergency.
 This means doctors and surgeons may have limited options.
 It means that what could be a treatable injury for most people can be a fatal one for those who use this medication.
 Additionally, unlike other anticoagulants, this blood thinner doesn’t push regular blood monitoring.
 With regular blood monitoring, doctors can adjust the dosage to ensure patients aren’t at risk.